14

 “I’ll catch up.
 Just finishing my drink,” Nakia said, sipping her lemon tea.

-From her seat, she watched the others head off toward the ring setup.
-The noise in the convention hall swelled, more people arriving, more chatter, more energy.
-A crowd began gathering by the ring.
+From her seat, she watched the others head off toward the ring.
+The noise in the convention hall swelled with more people arriving, more chatter, and more electric energy.
+A crowd began to thicken around the guardrails.

 “Are you nervous?”

-Nakia jumped, nearly choking on her drink.
-Ravina Hawk had appeared out of nowhere and now sat beside her, casual as ever.
+Nakia jumped, nearly choking on her tea.
+Ravina Hawk had appeared out of nowhere and was now sitting beside her, casual as ever.

-“You get used to it,” Ravina said.
+“You get used to it,” Ravina said, staring out at the fans.
 “But this crowd’s nothing compared to the big shows.
 Indigenous wrestling could pull big numbers if it went global… but it never really expanded.”

 “Thanks…” Nakia said awkwardly.
 “I only saw you wrestle once.
 When you won the Women’s Indigenous Wrestling Championship.”

-The sound of the convention echoed between them.
-Nakia smiled.
+The sound of the convention echoed between them for a moment.
+Nakia finally found a small smile.

-Nakia didn’t know if that was advice… or a warning.
+Nakia watched her walk away, unsure if that was intended as advice… or a warning.

 Comments (0)